 A primary school teacher instructs younger students, who may be as young as four years old or as old as twelve years old, depending on various age classifications used around the world.
 In some countries, elementary school is used instead of primary school.
 Children in the elementary or primary school program are educated in order to prepare them for high school.
 He or she will teach a program of study that is based on the area and its approved curricula.

 Primary school teachers typically create lesson plans based on government standards for their grade level.
 A primary school program will usually prioritize well-rounded activities like reading, math, language arts, physical education, art, and science.
-A primary school teacher will often plan activities to help students learn how to interact socially being respectful of their peers.
+A primary school teacher will often plan activities to help students learn how to interact socially by being respectful of their peers.
 Such activities could include having the kids work on projects in pairs or groups to learn how to divide and conquer different roles and responsibilities.

 A primary school teacher’s main task is to assist young students in mastering expected outcomes in all subjects.
-In many cases, the teacher will assess each student’s progress using guidelines established the school board.
+In many cases, the teacher will assess each student’s progress using guidelines established by the school board.
 A primary school teacher will usually schedule parent interviews after each reporting period.
-Parents can better support the teacher’s classroom activities discussing the strengths and weaknesses of each child’s progress in a constructive manner.
+Parents can better support the teacher’s classroom activities by discussing the strengths and weaknesses of each child’s progress in a constructive manner.

 To accommodate people who work outside the home during the day, it’s common to meet with parents at the school after report cards in the evenings.
 School plays or fundraising events may be held on other evenings at the school.
 A primary school teacher must also attend faculty meetings on a regular basis.
 These meetings could include discussing upcoming curriculum changes as well as providing progress reports to the school principal so that he or she is aware of how each class is doing.